MacCracken/mneme/docs/reference/api.md

       "path": "note.md",
       "snippet": "...matching text...",
       "score": 1.23,
+      "trust": 0.87,
       "vault": "Personal"
     }
   ]
 }
 ```

 The `search_id` can be used with the feedback endpoint to improve future ranking.
+Each result includes a `trust` field (float 0.0–1.0).
+Use `?context=false` to disable context-aware retrieval.

 ### POST /v1/search/feedback
 Record search result feedback (click-through signal) to improve ranking over time.